Do I need a Realtor to buy a house?

 Buying a home with an agent’s help

 All real estate agents are licensed professionals; those who are members of the National Association of Realtors (NAR) may also be called Realtors.
-Whether they’re a Realtor or not, most sellers have a real estate agent working on their side of the deal (typically called a listing agent because they’re handling the listing), so it’s smart to have someone on your side as a buyer, too.
+Most home sellers have an agent working on their side of the deal (typically called a listing agent because they’re handling the listing), so it’s smart to have someone on your side as a buyer, too.
 A buyer’s agent will have your back in negotiations and can help you make an appropriately competitive offer on a home.

 A buyer’s agent can also help homebuyers in a host of other areas.
 Here are some of the tasks you’d have to do yourself if you were to buy a home without a Realtor:

-• Find a home that matches your budget and needs.
+- Find a home that matches your budget and needs.
 Real estate search sites give you a sampling of what’s available, but determining whether asking prices are justified takes research.
-Your agent will do this for you based on comparable home sales in the area, saving you time and offering the benefit of their professional expertise.
+An agent will do this for you based on comparable home sales in the area, saving you time and offering the benefit of their professional expertise.

-• Dig up facts on a neighborhood, including ones that a seller might not disclose that could be important to you.
+- Dig up facts on a neighborhood, including ones that a seller might not disclose.
 Your agent can share insight you might not have thought to ask about, too.

-• Navigate the home inspection, and negotiate repairs or credits with the seller.
+- Navigate the home inspection, and negotiate needed repairs or credits with the seller.

-• Decipher paperwork that could be filled with complex jargon and terms you don’t fully understand.
+- Decipher paperwork that could be filled with complex jargon and legal terms.

-Buying a home without a pro at your side can be risky, so unless you’ve been through the process of buying a home before and are very confident in your knowledge, it’s often better to go with an agent than not.
+Buying a home without a pro at your side can be risky, so unless you’ve been through the process before and are very confident in your knowledge, it’s often better to go with an agent.
 “There are too many legal loopholes and fancy terms that can get overwhelming and confusing for someone who’s not well-versed in the real estate business,” says Laurie Blank, an agent with Timber Ghost Realty in St. Paul, Minnesota.

 This is one of the biggest, most important purchases of your life, and there’s a lot of money at stake.
-Having a pro working on your behalf gives you the benefit of their knowledge and expertise — without one, you risk making any number of mistakes that could cost you money, time or worse.
+Paying a pro to work on your behalf gives you the benefit of their knowledge and expertise.
+Without one, you risk making any number of mistakes that could cost you more money than you save.

 Buying a home without an agent

-There are a few other reasons why you might choose not to work with a Realtor, such as:
+Here are a few other reasons why you might choose not to work with a Realtor:

-• You’re working with an experienced real estate attorney to walk you through the paperwork and offer legal advice.
+- You’re already working with an experienced real estate attorney to walk you through the paperwork and offer legal advice.

 How to buy a home without a Realtor: 5 key steps

-If you’ve carefully considered the downsides and decided to move forward in the homebuying process without a Realtor, here’s how to make it happen, and what to expect at the closing.
+If you’re ready to buy on your own, here’s how to make it happen, and what to expect at the closing.

 1. Negotiate with the listing agent